ahmadajmi/multilingualwithangular/README.md

 npm install gulp-concat --save-dev
 ```

-Create the file `Gulpfile.js` in the project directory, you can view the complete file at Github, but what's matter for this tutorial is the JavaScript and Sass tasks.
+Create `Gulpfile.js` file in the project directory, you can view the complete file at Github, but what's matter for this tutorial is the JavaScript and Sass tasks.

-In this JS task we will add the Angular and angular-translate, the main JS file then concatenate them together then uglify to produce a smaller file size.
+In JavaScript task we will add `angular` and `angular-translate` files plus the main JavaScript file then concatenate them together and finally uglify to minify and produce a smaller file size.

 ``` javascript
 gulp.task('js', function(){